Jordan Chiles’s Bronze Medal Controversy Continues With New Appeal to Swiss Court

-The Paris 2024 Olympic Games ended nearly two weeks ago, but drama from the gymnastics floor finals continues: a deeper look at the ruling from the Court of Arbitration for Sport (CAS) has raised more questions than answers.
+The Paris 2024 Olympic Games ended nearly a month ago, but drama from the gymnastics floor finals continues: a deeper look at the ruling from the Court of Arbitration for Sport (CAS) has raised more questions than answers.
 In case you missed it, Jordan Chiles won an individual bronze medal for her floor routine on August 5 after an inquiry was made on her behalf that boosted her score.
 Then, the Romanian Gymnastics Federation asked for a re-evaluation, and the International Olympic Committee (IOC) agreed to give the bronze to Ana Bărbosu instead.

 This would be Chiles's only individual medal from this Olympics (her other medal from the Paris Games is a gold from the team all-around competition), and if it's stripped from her, it would be the first time this has happened to an Olympic athlete who didn't violate any rules.
 Who is truly at fault has become muddied: USA Gymnastics (USAG) is now pursuing an appeal with the Swiss Tribunal, according to a statement on August 12.
 But the latest evidence from the original ruling by the CAS makes the International Gymnastics Federation (FIG) look particularly bad.